The scientific name Gulo gulo comes from the Latin word for “glutton”.

 Behaviors

 Wolverines are generally solitary and territorial.
-Their territories are vast: adult males can claim up to 240 square miles and females up to 100 square miles.
-Individuals will travel up to 25 miles in a day inside this territory in search of food.
+These territories can be very large; male wolverines can cover about 240 square miles, while females can cover around 100 square miles.
+Individuals will travel up to 25 miles in a day in search of food.
 Wolverines tolerate snow well and do not hibernate or migrate to avoid cold weather conditions.
 The wolverine can be active at any time during the day or night, year-round.
 Although generally found on the ground, they can climb trees quickly and are excellent swimmers.